AdamKobus/compose-navigation/docs/tutorial/04_nav_verifier.md

 ![Broken back stack](assets/03_broken_back_stack.gif)

 Compose Navigation library main purpose was to provide tools to control navigation and make it more predictable.
-One of those tools is `NavActionVerifier`.
+One of those tools is [NavActionVerifier].

 This interface comes with only single method:
 ```kotlin
 fun isNavActionAllowed(currentDestination: CurrentDestination, action: NavAction): VerifyResult
 ```

-VerifyResult is an enum with `Allow` and `Discard` values.
-If this is not already obvious, implementations of `NavActionVerifier` should analyze the current state of the backstack in the context of the processed `action` and return whether the `action` should be `Allow`ed to be processed or `Discard`ed.
+[VerifyResult] is an enum with `Allow` and `Discard` values.
+If this is not already obvious, implementations of [NavActionVerifier] should analyze the current state of the backstack in the context of the processed `action` and return whether the `action` should be `Allow`ed to be processed or `Discard`ed.

-The simplest verifier you can make is the one that compares the `currentDestination.destination` with the `NavAction.fromDestination` and discards the action if those destinations don't match.
+The simplest verifier you can make is the one that compares the `currentDestination.destination` with the [NavAction.fromDestination] and discards the action if those destinations don't match.

-Let's do that by creating `TutorialNavActionVerifier` in `.nav` package and registering it in `ComposeNavigation` in the app's `onCreate`:
+Let's do that by creating `Tutorial[NavActionVerifier] in `.nav` package and registering it in [ComposeNavigation] in the app's `onCreate`:

-> `.nav.TutorialNavActionVerifier.kt`:
+> `.nav.Tutorial[NavActionVerifier].kt`:
 ```kotlin
 object TutorialNavActionVerifier : NavActionVerifier {
     override fun isNavActionAllowed(currentDestination: CurrentDestination, action: NavAction): VerifyResult {